-- Changed the frequency and reduced cutting grasslands in parks, open spaces and along verges; and, as a result, now have an additional 8.6ha of streets & open spaces managed for biodiversity.
+- > Changed the frequency and reduced cutting grasslands in parks, open spaces and along verges; and, as a result, now have an additional 8.6ha of streets & open spaces managed for biodiversity.

-- Increased plant diversity attracting insects and other invertebrates (including butterflies, bees, spiders and millipedes), birds and mammals.
+- > Increased plant diversity attracting insects and other invertebrates (including butterflies, bees, spiders and millipedes), birds and mammals.
 A summary of the key outputs is included below:

 - 5740m2 new perennial native wildflower meadow

 - 320m2 new native woodland bulbs

 - 230m beetle bank

 - 10 bee banks

 - 4 insect homes

 - 11 bat boxes

 - 1 kestrel box

 - 2 freshwater ponds

 - 30m2 'green roofs'

 - 80m native honeysuckle trellis

-- 82,000m managed as long grass
+- 82,000m2 managed as long grass.

-- Worked with volunteers, including local residents, businesses and community groups such as On The Verge Cambridge, Abbey People and Friends of Lammas Land.
+- > Worked with volunteers, including local residents, businesses and community groups such as On The Verge Cambridge, Abbey People and Friends of Lammas Land.

-- Secured grants from the Heritage Lottery Green Recovery Fund, Natural England and the Combined Authority to deliver new wetlands, a community tree planting event and trial grassland restoration techniques on the commons.
+- > Secured grants from the Heritage Lottery Green Recovery Fund, Natural England and the Combined Authority to deliver new wetlands, a community tree planting event and trial grassland restoration techniques on the commons.

+- > Consulted on and adopted a Biodiversity Supplementary Planning Document to guide all planning applications to protect existing habitats and species and provide measurable biodiversity net gain.